AGCOM-SES/COVID/social_media/2_chi_parla.md

 	For more information, please refer to the methodological notes at the end of this page.
 	</p>
 	<p>
-	Figure 1 shows the <b>percentage of weekly posts</b> published on Facebook on the topic of coronavirus.
-While in the first weeks of the emergency the percentage of content on COVID-19 was less than 12%, starting from the end of February, the percentage of posts on the topic tripled, staying consistently higher than 40%, with peaks greater than 55%.
-We also notice that a large part of these contents (more than 15% starting from February, 23rd) comes from digital news outlets, followed by newspapers and misinformation sources.
-The latter produced 4% of COVID-19 content, with an average of about 3.400 weekly posts starting from February, 23rd.
+	Figure 1 shows the <b>percentage of weekly posts</b> published on Facebook, Instagram and Twitter on the topic of coronavirus.
+While in the first weeks of the emergency the percentage of content on COVID-19 was less than 10% on all the platforms, with the first cases confirmed in Lombardy (february 20, 2020) this fraction quadruples, remaining for over two months above 25% on Facebook, 30% on Twitter and 45% on Instagram, with peaks of 40, 50 and 65%, respectively.
+It is worth noting that Instagram reaches the highest percentages although, with an average of 2,960 posts per week, it is the least used channel, followed by Twitter with 33.930 and Facebook with 78,150.
 	</p>
 </div>